FrizzBolt/phase-0/week-1/reflections.md

 ###### ex:
 > grep -w "grease" longfile.txt longfile2.txt
 (Will search for the word "grease" within longfile.txt and longfile2.txt and display the lines which contain it)

+# 1.4 Forking and Cloning

+#### Creating a New Repository

+To create a new repository on GitHub, first, enter your personal profile page.
+On the navigation bar at the top of the page, you will see a plus-shaped icon.
+Clicking on that icon will bring down a dropdown menu.
+Within the dropdown menu, click "New repository".
+Select the owner of the repository - which in this case will be you - and then fill in the name for your repository.
+Add your own description below if desired.
+Select "Public" as your next choice unless you want your repository to be seen only by you.
+Check the box marked "Initialize this repository with a README and then change the license in our case to "MIT".
+Then click "Create repository."

+#### How to Fork Repositories

+Sometimes, in development, you will want to work on someone else's repository on your own time in your own environment.
+Luckily, you can copy their repository onto your personal GitHub account so you can dissect and make improvements or modifications on it.
+This process is called forking.

+To fork a repository, you will need to locate said repository on the GitHub site.
+Click the repository name and then look on the top right hand side of the window.
+Near the top bar, you should see a button that says "Fork".
+Once you click on that button, a forked version of that repository will now be available in your personal profile.

+#### How to Clone Repositories

+Cloning a repository is a way to copy the repository from GitHub onto your local machine.
+This will aid you in pushing and pulling repositories from and onto GitHub in the future.
+To do this, open your command line and navigate to the directory which you intend to clone the repository into.
+Next, use your web browser to navigate to the repository you wish to clone.
+Toward the bottom right hand of the web-page, you will see a bar that says "HTTPS clone URL" under that text, there is a URL in a small box.
+Copy that url and go back into the command line.
+In the command line, type "git clone " and then paste the url and hit Enter.
+You have successfully cloned the repository!

+#### What struggles did you have setting up git and GitHub?
+What did you learn in the process?

+My biggest struggle in setting up Git and GitHub was actually figuring out what git and GitHub are.
+I had tried half-heartedly to figure it out on my own a few months ago and just couldn't get past the technical jargon ("What's a bash?") but now I have a much more clear picture of what it is.
+Now that I know this, the branching and the cloning suddenly don't seem so intimidating and I am able to navigate through git without hitting all of the jargon roadblocks.